facelessuser/TabsExtra/README.md

 =========
 <img src="https://dl.dropboxusercontent.com/u/342698/TabsExtra/tabs_extra.png" border="0"/>

 Sublime Plugin with sticky tabs and more tab closing options.
-ST3 is the only **officially** supported platform.
+ST3 is the only supported platform.

 # Features